mohdyel/duckalorange1000/README.md

 - Accuracy improvements are consistent across tested untrained IDs.

 ## Important
-I’m not sure about **sigma** – I think it might be the reason why I’m getting `0` on the Kaggle public score.
+I’m not sure about **sigma** – I think it might be the reason why the solution is suspected to cause descrepancies on the Kaggle public score.
 But i am working on solving the problem with one of the top 2% reaserchers around the world